-I spent a week in May remote-working from one of my favorite cities in the world: Tokyo.
-In this trip, I stumbled upon Daikanyama, one of the residential neighborhood surrounding Shibuya.
+I spent a week in May remotely working from one of my favorite cities in the world: Tokyo.
+On this trip, I stumbled upon Daikanyama, one of the residential neighborhoods surrounding Shibuya.
 Daikanyama unexpectedly became one of my favorite areas in Tokyo – I’ll tell you why in this post!

-This is when Daikanyama came in – this place is heaven on earth for those working remotely, but still perfect for visitors looking to spend a slow afternoon.
-I actually came to Daikanyama for lunch one day without much expectation, but I fell in love with the quiet and relaxed ambiance of this neighborhood that I camped out here a few days in a row.
+This is when Daikanyama came in – this place is heaven on earth for those working remotely, but still perfect for visitors looking to spend a slow afternoon exploring cafe and trendy shops.
+I came to Daikanyama for lunch one day without much expectation, but I fell in love with the quiet and relaxed ambiance of this neighborhood where I camped out a few days in a row.

-Daikanyama is only a stone throw away from Shibuya (10 minutes walk to be exact) but it’s a stark contrast from the busy, crowded and at times overwhelming Shibuya.
-Daikanyama actually encompasses a very small area and you can easily explore it in one day or a few hours – to quote a friend who has spent his whole life in Tokyo: “It’s not even really a place, it’s just this area on the way to other places”.
+Daikanyama is only a stone-throw away from Shibuya (10 minutes walk to be exact) but it’s a stark contrast from the busy, crowded, and at times overwhelming Shibuya.
+Daikanyama actually encompasses a very small area and you can easily explore it in one day or even just a few hours.
+To quote a friend who has spent his whole life in Tokyo: “It’s not even really a place, it’s just this area on the way to other places”.

 Despite that, Daikanyama is hardly a hidden gem – it has been featured by major publications and referred to as “The Brooklyn of Tokyo” by Vogue.
-I’m sure you can guess what you’ll find in Daikanyama – small boutique shops, coffee shops, and trendy restaurants.
+You can guess what you’ll find in Daikanyama – small boutique shops, coffee shops, and trendy restaurants.

 So without further ado – here is my short Daikanyama guide, perfect for a lazy afternoon:

-Log Road is an open-air mall and a short walking path that sits on the former rail track of Tokyu-Toyoko line.
-When the track was moved underground (this is also why you can see a lot of constructions in Shibuya), the area around the track was repurposed into what is now known as Log Road, opened up in 2015 to host restaurants and shops.
+Log Road is an open-air mall and a short walking path that sits on the former rail track of the Tokyu-Toyoko line.
+When the track was moved underground (this is also why you can see a lot of constructions in Shibuya), the area around the track was repurposed into what is now known as Log Road, which opened up in 2015 to host restaurants and shops.
 The road and shops are lined with wood and timber, hence the name Log Road.